davepinch/pinchy.cc/content/topics/places/rest-areas/manastash-vista-point/en.wikipedia.org.md

 ---
 title: "Manastash Vista Point (Wikipedia)" eastbound on Interstate 82: Vanderbilt Gap (Wikipedia)
-note: Wikipedia does not have an article for the Manastash Vista Point (December 2024).
+excerpt: Wikipedia does not have an article for the Manastash Vista Point (December 2024).
+This is a placeholder for related links and the future article.
 TODO: Get a photo and other information and create the article. vista point of:
   - Manastash Ridge (Wikipedia)